Sasanian civil war of 589–591: The coup in Ctesiphon and the march of Bahram Chobin

 Bahram, infuriated by Hormizd's actions, responded by rebelling, and due to his noble status and great military knowledge, was joined by his soldiers and many others.
 He then appointed a new governor for Khorasan, and afterwards set for Ctesiphon.
-This marked the first time in Sasanian history that a Parthian dynast challenged the legitimacy of the Sasanian family by rebelling.
-Azen Gushnasp was sent to suppress to the rebellion, but was murdered in Hamadan by one of his own men, Zadespras.
+This marked the first time in Sasanian history that a Parthian dynasty challenged the legitimacy of the Sasanian family by rebelling.
+Azen Gushnasp was sent to suppress the rebellion, but was murdered in Hamadan by one of his own men, Zadespras.
 Another force under Sarames the Elder was also sent to stop Bahram, who defeated him and had him trampled to death by elephants.
 The route taken by Bahram was presumably the northern edge of the Iranian plateau, where he repelled a Roman-funded attack by Iberians and others on Adurbadagan, and suffered a minor setback by a Roman force employed in Transcaucasia.
-He then marched southwards Media, where Sasanian monarchs, including Hormizd, ordinarily resided during summer.
+He then marched southwards to Media, where Sasanian monarchs, including Hormizd, ordinarily resided during summer.

 Hormizd then left for the Great Zab in order to cut transmissions between Ctesiphon and the Iranian soldiers on the Roman border.
 Around that time the soldiers were situated outside Nisibis, the chief Iranian city in northern Mesopotamia; they however also rebelled against Hormizd and pledged their allegiance to Bahram.
 The influence and popularity of Bahram continued to grow increasingly; Sasanian loyalist forces sent north against the Iranian rebels at Nisibis were flooded with rebel propaganda.
-The loyalist forces eventually also rebelled and killed their commander, which made the position of Hormizd become unsustainable, making him decide to navigate the Tigris river and take sanctuary in al-Hira, the capital of the Lakhmids.
+The loyalist forces eventually also rebelled and killed their commander, which made the position of Hormizd unsustainable, making him decide to navigate the Tigris river and take sanctuary in al-Hira, the capital of the Lakhmids.